GitMoDu/ServoPulseTimer/README.md

 ## Usage

 Include the ServoTimer for your choice.
+By including the timer on AVR build, the associated Timer will be used.

+    #include <ServoPulseTimer1.h>
+    #include <ServoPulseTimer2.h>

+Use a static call to pre-calculate the output range.

+    const uint16_t Min1 = ServoPulseTimer1::GetRawValueFromNanoseconds(ServoPulseTimer::OutMinNanos);
+    const uint16_t Max1 = ServoPulseTimer1::GetRawValueFromNanoseconds(ServoPulseTimer::OutMaxNanos);

+    const uint8_t Min2 = ServoPulseTimer2::GetRawValueFromNanoseconds(ServoPulseTimer::OutMinNanos);
+    const uint8_t Max2 = ServoPulseTimer2::GetRawValueFromNanoseconds(ServoPulseTimer::OutMaxNanos);

-Use a static call to pulse all or a selected channel.
+Use a static call to pulse all or a selected channel, using the precalculated output range and the input scale.

+    rawValue1 = map(scale, 0, UINT16_MAX, Min1, Max1);
+    ServoPulseTimer1::Pulse(rawValue1)